FrancisBanville/ms_interpreting_probabilities/README.md

 # Properties of probabilistic interaction webs

-Local and metawebs of probabilistic interactions differ in their type of interactions (i.e., realized or potential) and in the conditional variables upon which interaction values depend.
+Local webs and metawebs of probabilistic interactions differ in their type of interactions (i.e., realized or potential) and in the conditional variables upon which interaction values depend.
 These differences are significant as they influence the characteristics of probabilistic interaction networks.
 Neglecting to consider them may result in misleading results and interpretation errors when analyzing the properties of probabilistic interaction webs, which could be particularly problematic when addressing crucial ecological questions about networks.
-Here we compare the characteristics of local and metawebs through the presentation of four applications of probabilistic interactions: (1) describing their spatial and temporal scaling, (2) describing their taxonomic scaling, (3) sampling for binary interaction webs, and (4) reconstructing local webs of probabilistic interactions from metawebs.
+Here we compare the characteristics of local webs and metawebs through the presentation of four applications of probabilistic interactions: (1) describing their spatial and temporal scaling, (2) describing their taxonomic scaling, (3) sampling for binary interaction webs, and (4) reconstructing local webs of probabilistic interactions from metawebs.
 All code and data to reproduce these analyses are available at the Open Science Framework (TBD).

 ## Host-parasite network data